 - Grated beeswax (optional)

-- Put a silicon baking mat down on the cookie sheet and Grab an old cookie sheet and lay your Wax Wrap on top of the mat.
+- Grab an old cookie sheet and put a silicon baking mat down on it.
+Then, lay your wax wrap on top of the mat.

-- Simply heat the pan in the oven keeping the door open and watch your wrap as the wax warms up, about 2-3 minutes.
+- Simply heat the pan in the oven keeping the door open and watch your wrap as the wax warms up – about two to three minutes.

 - Once the wax on the wrap has re-melted, carefully take the wrap out by its corners and hang it up quickly before the wax dries.

-- Once it’s cool – about 1 minute – your SuperBee Wax Wrap will be ready to use and look shiny and new!
+- Once it’s cool – about one minute – your SuperBee wax wrap will be ready to use and look shiny and new!

 If the wax has worn off in places, you can sparingly sprinkle some grated wax on the cotton before you heat the wrap in the oven.